Maximizing Muscle with Calories

 What are the best sources of calories for muscle growth?

 High-quality sources of calories for muscle growth include lean proteins, complex carbohydrates, and healthy fats.
-Foods such as chicken, fish, quinoa, sweet potatoes, and avocados are excellent choices for fueling muscle growth.
+Foods such as chicken, fish, quinoa, sweet potatoes, dairy, nuts, avocados, whole grains, and a variety of fruits and vegetables are excellent choices for fueling muscle growth and optimizing health.

 Can I gain muscle without consuming a surplus of calories?